hawthornbunny/techie-alt-hunt/README.md

   * <https://whatif.themajortechie.com>
   * <https://pastebin.com/96ZCiK7u>

 Solution: A TIFF file named `lovelyPicture.tif` was added to [whatif.themajortechie.com][].
 Opening it shows a black-and-white image.
 Adjusting the contrast reveals a secret message containing a Pastebin URL, which contains fragment C7.
-(The Pastebin page names it as `file_4`, proving that this is also fragment P4).

 *NOTE: Techie went back 2 days later and replaced this TIFF file with a much larger one (see this commit: <https://github.com/TheMajorTechie/tmt-website/commit/89c9e278068103206c7a8c9e96f8087b358d22d9>).
 I'm not sure why he did this, since the new file appears to contain exactly the same content.
 Perhaps there was something wrong with the other one, although I had no problems opening it.*